-Additionally, any update or modifications to the payment application must also be re-evaluated and authorised prior to deployment.
+Inserted Additionally, any update or modifications to the payment application must also effective 1.7.19 be re-evaluated and authorised prior to deployment.
 AusPayNet approval of an ATM payment application applies to only the specific device with which it is listed, that is approved ATM payment applications are not transferable to other ATM types and models.